-2250 DISPLAY UNIT: Displays data in both alphanumeric and graphic (line drawing) form in a 12-by-12inch area on the face of a CRT.
+2250 DISPLAY UNIT: Displays data in both alphanumeric and graphic (line drawing) form in a 12-by-12-inch area on the face of a CRT.
 Displays up to 52 lines of 74 characters each, and provides format flexibility to position characters, points, and vector end-points anywhere on a 1024-by-1024-position grid.
 Optional light pen allows program detection of specific displayed points or characters indicated by the operator.
 Optional keyboard permits entry of alphanumeric data.
-Model 1 has a builtin control unit and 4K or 8K bytes of buffer storage.
-Model 3 requires a 2840 Display control, which has a 32K buffer and can control up to four display units.
-Both models are designed for direct connection to System/370 Models 135 through 195.
+Model 1 has a built-in control unit and 4K or 8K bytes of buffer storage.
+Model 3 requires a 2840 Display Control, which has a 32K buffer and can control up to four display units.
+Both models are designed for direct connection to System/370 Models 115 through 195

 TERMINALS: Numerous IBM display terminals, batch terminals, and typewriter terminals can be connected to a System/370 in remote and/or local configurations.
-For details, please refer to Reports 70D-491-02 through 70D-491-13 in the Peripherals section.
+For details, please refer to Reports 70D-491-02 through 70D-491-45 in the Peripherals section of DATAPRO 70.